-I’ve been a dog handler most of my life (my first job aged 8 was walking neighbours dogs!), My own dogs were golden retrievers and german shepherd dogs and I have run a successful home boarding and walking company for the last 15 years.
+I’ve been a dog handler most of my life (my first job aged 8 was walking neighbours dogs!).
+My own dogs have been golden retrievers and german shepherd dogs.
+I ran a successful home boarding and walking company for 15 years, and have been supporting owners with behavioural concerns with their dogs for the last 10 years.

 Dogs often ‘tell’ us they are not happy and it is usually reflected in their behaviour.

 Being able to recognise dogs 'communication' through their body language and behaviour, can provide a deeper understanding, allowing us to meet their needs better.

 The key to a happy and healthy dog is to take into consideration the dogs whole well being - diet, health, environment, stimulation and enrichment, exercise and family life within your home.

 These points are what I base my principals on, so all can live together more positively and harmoniously.